vincent/OS-Keychains/README.md

 ##OS Keychains collection

-This is a repository containing some 3D printable logos of different operating systems such as:
+This is a repository containing some 3D printable logos of different operating systems as seen at [ThingiVerse] (http://www.thingiverse.com/thing:1954171)

 - Ubuntu Linux